 The Trigger node outputs one when its button is pressed, and zero otherwise.

 To assign the button to a MIDI key, right-click on the button, select Learn Midi Note and then press a key on your controller.
 To unassign the MIDI key, select Unassign Note from the button's right-click menu.

 The Delay node time-delays the input signal by a duration specified by the Time knob, in seconds.
+Time may be modulated.

 The Distortion node adds harmonics to a signal by applying a sigmoid function to the signal.
 As the input signal becomes larger, the sigmoid behaves more like a step function.

 To create a great rock distortion sound for electric guitar, run a HighPass node before the distortion, to give the guitar some tightness and a LowPass node after as a tone control.
 Adjust the HighPass for more of a fuzzy sound.
 Connect this to a good old tube amp and commence rocking.